adamskrodzki/claude-dev-example-use/project_spec.md

    - **Documentation**: During development, the `tasks.md` file is updated with the results of each task, including progress status and any adjustments made during the process.

 3. **Sprint Summary**

    - At the end of each sprint, a `sprint_summary.md` is created.
 This summary includes the completed tasks, any blockers or challenges encountered, and an evaluation of the sprint.
    - The sprint summary also highlights key achievements and sets recommendations for the subsequent sprint.

+4. **Planning**

+   - At the beginning of each sprint, a planning session is conducted to define the sprint goal, based on previous sprints' deliverables and the overall project specification.
+   - A list of tasks is created, each with a detailed description.
+Tasks are derived from the sprint goal and are broken down to ensure that they are manageable and testable.
+   - **Documentation**: The planning session results are recorded in `planning.md`, which includes the sprint goal and a task list.
+The `tasks.md` file is also created during the planning stage, detailing each task's requirements, acceptance criteria, and expectations.

+5. **Development**

+   - Each task is developed separately using a Test-Driven Development (TDD) approach.
+This ensures robust and thoroughly tested code for each functionality.
+   - Each task has well-defined acceptance criteria and associated tests to verify its completion.
+   - **Documentation**: During development, the `tasks.md` file is updated with the results of each task, including progress status and any adjustments made during the process.

+6. **Sprint Summary**

+   - At the end of each sprint, a `sprint_summary.md` is created.
+This summary includes the completed tasks, any blockers or challenges encountered, and an evaluation of the sprint.
+   - The sprint summary also highlights key achievements and sets recommendations for the subsequent sprint.